-Environment Variables for OCI Instant Client
+6.5.9 Environment Variables for OCI Instant Client

-The ORACLE_HOME environment variable no longer determines the location of the NLS, CORE, and error message files.
-An OCI-only application does not require the ORACLE_HOME environment variable to be set.
+The ORACLE\HOME environment variable no longer determines the location of the NLS, CORE, and error message files.
+An OCI-only application does not require the ORACLE\HOME environment variable to be set.
 However, if the variable is set, then it does not have an impact on the operation of the OCI driver.
 OCI driver always obtains its data from the Data Shared Library.
-If the Data Shared Library is not available, only then the ORACLE_HOME environment variable is used and a full client installation is assumed.
-Even though the ORACLE_HOME environment variable is not required to be set, if it is set, then it must be set to a valid operating system path name that identifies a directory.
+If the Data Shared Library is not available, only then the ORACLE\HOME environment variable is used and a full client installation is assumed.
+Even though the ORACLE\HOME environment variable is not required to be set, if it is set, then it must be set to a valid operating system path name that identifies a directory.

-Environment variables ORA_NLS10 and ORA_NLSPROFILES33 are ignored in the Instant Client mode.
+Environment variables ORA\NLS10 and ORA\NLSPROFILES33 are ignored while using the Instant Client.

-In the Instant Client mode, if the ORA_TZFILE variable is not set, then the larger, the default, timezlrg_n.dat file from the Data Shared Library is used.
-If the smaller timezone_n.dat file is to be used from the Data Shared Library, then set the ORA_TZFILE environment variable to the name of the file without any absolute or relative path names.
+If the ORA\TZFILE variable is not set, then the Instant Client uses the larger timezlrg\n.dat file from the Data Shared Library, which is the default setting.
+If the smaller timezone\n.dat file is to be used from the Data Shared Library, then set the ORA\TZFILE environment variable to the name of the file without any absolute or relative path names.
 That is: